mcfnord/rml/src/busto.md

 beginning.
 He said that separating elder-related work from the fraud unit was intended to build expertise and relationships in the elder community necessary to prosecute the cases successiiilly- Lindquist said he also wanted to communicate to the public that the cases were important.

-I Assistant Team Chiefs.
+<li>Assistant Team Chiefs.
 These are also new positions under Lindquist.
+He said
-He said that the addition of the positions in the larger teams put someone in a position of authority when the Team Chief was in trial or absent.
+that the addition of the positions in the larger teams put someone in a position of authority when the Team Chief was in trial or absent.
 He said that the Assistant Team Chiefs feel more responsibility for the success of the team and begin to develop leadership skills.
 Other DPAs were not so sanguine.
-One said that the incumbents get status and a reduced work load; another noted that the Assistant now is the charging DPA, giving the Team Chief complete freedom, which might be necessary because Lindquist occupies so much of their time in conferences.
+One said that the incumbents get status and a reduced work load; another noted that the Assistant now is the charging DPA, giving the Team Chief complete freedom, which might be necessary because Lindquist occupies so much of their time in conferences.</ul>

-V. Retaliation
+# See Retaliation

 The Merrival and Penner Complaints alleged that Lindquist has reassigned or threaten to reassign the following DPAs and others for criticizing him too loudly or publicly.